ioprotium/sarch/README.md

 - **Implement GraphQL over Firebase Realtime DB or other db providers implemented:** as our API model grows we could implement GraphQL.
 - **Implement Git Flow:** SARCH uses only a **development** branch.
 I did this entire project alone so I worked only on development.
 We should implement git flow for feature/release development and configure Git to merge **development** branch on **master** only if test are passed.
 - **Docker:** this project has an initial Docker config but no image was build.
 Getting a container for our app could help us to make deployment in many cloud services that supports docker images.
+- **Improve Service Oriented Architecture Development**: To improve the development experience of this project we could implement a framework to help us with the architecture and OpenApi definitions.
+[Tsoa](https://github.com/lukeautry/tsoa) looks promising.

 ### MISC

 To configure and CircleCI you only have to get a free CircleCI account and fork this project.
 Same for Heroku deployments.

 **Note:** you will have to configure the needed environment variables in both services.

 ### LICENSE